AnaRachel1/anarachel1.github.io/audio_study.md

 _Sigmoid equation: p (t) = p0 sin (wt)_

-- p(t): air pressure difference, for t moment;
+Where the p(t) is air pressure difference, for t moment, p0 is the inicial pressure and w the angular frequency.
-- p0: inicial pressure,
-- w: angular frequency.

 *Figure 1 – Air pressure zones*